chfoo/CompFacts/README.rst

 The files are located in directory ``corpus_data``.

 Corpus text files are simple lists.
-The first portion of the filename the dot is the nonterminal name.
+The first portion of the filename before the dot is the nonterminal name.

 Grammar text files are the production rules.
 The filename does not matter.
 The grammar follows the NLTK format.